openebs/monitoring/docs/metrics-cstor.md

 These metrics are collected by cStor ServiceMonitor that describes the cStor service targets to be monitored by Prometheus which ultimately exposes the cStor volume endpoints where the below mentioned metrics are exposed.

+Refer to this [link](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md) to get a better understanding of how ServiceMonitor works.

 ```
 openebs_actual_used # Actual volume size used
 openebs_connection_error_total # Total no of connection errors